|

 areas where bears live or did live in the past, there's bound to be a

-Bear Creek somewhere in the area.
+Bear Creek nearby.
 I know of at least four, in

 Merced, Mariposa and Fresno Counties.
-Wikipedia lists five
+Wikipedia says there are multiple

 with in this report is in